ritik-thakur-rt/first-project/README.md

 # first-project
-here my first project on github
+This is my first Git repository.